G-31-9.2.2 Facility Use Policy

 All events on the Bend Campus that have food catered must use the College's current

-the COCC facility obtains prior approval from the food service provider this restriction
+using the COCC facility obtains prior approval from the food service provider.

-student events.
 All

-workers involved in food preparation or serving must possess a
+workers involved in food preparation or serving must possess a valid Food Handlers'

-regulations are followed.
-All foods must be prepared on-site or purchased from an
+All foods must be prepared on-site or purchased from an approved source.
+Home-prepared

 The services of College employees may include, but are not limited to:

-even if not identified in the application process, will be charged to the
+if not identified during the application and approval process, may be charged to the